How to Help Your Teen Daughter With Body Image Issues

 - Remind daughters that the women they see on Instagram and in advertisements are photoshopped and make-upped to the high heavens, and that normal people do not look like that.

-But that doesn’t mean parents shouldn’t address their daughters discomfort in puberty.
+That doesn’t mean parents shouldn’t address their daughters discomfort in puberty.
 If, for example, a teen daughter comes home and says she feels fat or ugly or somehow less fit than her peers, parents should be real and honest with about how tough this time is for young women.

 “Girls should know that the models that they see are either wearing a ton of makeup or that images of them are retouched,” Doukas says.
 “The bottom line is, as a parent, you have to help your daughter feel good about herself — feel good about herself for who she is, not how she looks.”